spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 --------------------------------------------

 The Inbound channel adapter is used to consume messages from Kafka.
 These messages will be placed into a channel as Spring Integration specific Messages.
 Kafka provides two types of consumer API's primarily.
-One is called the high level consumer and the other is the Simple Consumer.
-Highlevel consumer is pretty complex inside.
+One is called the High Level Consumer and the other is the Simple Consumer.
+High Level consumer is pretty complex inside.
 Nonetheless, for the client, using the high level API is straightforward.
 Although easy to use, High level consumer does not provide any offset management.
-So, if you want to rewind and re-fetch messages, it is not possible to do so using the high level consumer API.
-Offsets are managed by the Zookeeper internally in the high level consumer.
+So, if you want to rewind and re-fetch messages, it is not possible to do so using the
+High Level Consumer API.
+Offsets are managed by the Zookeeper internally in the High Level Consumer.
 If your use case does not require any offset management or re-reading messages from the same consumer, then high level consumer is a perfect fit.
-Spring Integration Kafka inbound channel adapter currently supports only the high level consumer.
+Spring Integration Kafka inbound channel adapter currently supports only the High Level Consumer.
 Here are the details of configuring one.

 ```xml
 	<int-kafka:inbound-channel-adapter id="kafkaInboundChannelAdapter"